 While subplots and side quests are all okay, mini games are what truly take the cake in this department.
 And among the card games from these mini games, there are two that have really stood out the test of time and continue to enjoy great popularity.

-Please note, we aren’t talking about the high-paying online casino card games that can be played at reputed casino platforms both with and without UK license, although they have their own charm; we’re referring to card games such as Gwent, Caravan, Triple Triad, Pazaak and the likes that can be played within some of the highly popular video games today.
+Please note, we aren’t talking about the high-paying online card games that can be played at reputed platforms both with and without UK license, although they have their own charm; we’re referring to card games such as Gwent, Caravan, Triple Triad, Pazaak and the likes that can be played within some of the highly popular video games today.

 Coming back to the two which we’re going to talk about in this piece, let’s understand which out of Fallout’s Caravan and Witcher’s Gwent is the best.
 Please note, this is just our opinion of these games and it’s alright to have a different take on them!

 This is a card game enjoyed by denizens of Mojave Wasteland in Bethesda’s Fallout series.
 The cards used are regular playing cards, and the game was designed to be played one-on-one, by Caravan’s guards, during long treks.